-The Ogden & Northwestern railroad company has at last secured its fran-chise from Brigham City and has now the authority and consent of the city ed burglary, entered a plea of not guilty you will probably remember to buy one of those New Spring Raincoats.
+The Ogden & Northwestern railroad company has at last secured its fran-chise from Brigham City and has now the authority and consent of the city you will probably remember to buy one of those New Spring Raincoats.
 They are waterproof, and at the same time seasonably cut and honestly made. \$18 to \$35.